Tax Management India. Com

 X X X X Extracts X X X X

-..... he State it is necessary so to do, it may, by notification in the Official Gazette, direct the setting up of a check-post or the erection of a barrier or both at such place or places as may be specified in the notification: Provided that the Commissioner may not direct the setting up of a check-post or the erection of a barrier for a period exceeding six months.
-(2) At every check-post or barrier set up or erected under sub-section (1) or at any other place when so required by any officer empowered by the State Government in this behalf, the driver or any other person in charge of a vehicle, boat or animal shall stop the same and keep it stationary so long as may reasonably be necessary and allow the officer-in-charge of the check-post or barrier or the officer empowered as aforesaid to examine the goods carried in or on such vehicle, boat or animal and inspect all records relating to the goods carried which are in the possession of such driver or other person in charge, who shall, if so required, give his name and address and the name and address of the owner of the vehicle, boat or animal and also the names and addresses of the consignors and the consignees, if any, and in ca .....
+..... places within the State it is necessary so to do, it may, by notification in the Official Gazette, direct the setting up of a check-post or the erection of a barrier or both at such place or places as may be specified in the notification: Provided that the Commissioner may not direct the setting up of a check-post or the erection of a barrier for a period exceeding six months.
+(2) At every check-post or barrier set up or erected under sub-section (1) or at any other place when so required by any officer empowered by the State Government in this behalf, the driver or any other person in charge of a vehicle, boat or animal shall stop the same and keep it stationary so long as may reasonably be necessary and allow the officer-in-charge of the check-post or barrier or the officer empowered as aforesaid to examine the goods carried in or on such vehicle, boat or animal and inspect all records relating to the goods carried which are in the possession of such driver or other person in charge, who shall, if so required, give his name and address and the name and address of the owner of the vehicle, boat or animal and also the names and addresses of the consignors and the consignees, if .....

 X X X X Extracts X X X X